-Individuals less than 13 years of age tend to have a different etiology for vaginitis than older individuals, due to the lack of estrogenization of the vagina, and the consequential alkalinity and vaginal atrophy.
-Common causes of vulvovaginal symptoms may include respiratory organisms such as group A streptococci and Hemophilus influenzae, as well as enteric and sexually transmitted pathogens.
-Pinworms or foreign bodies may also lead to vaginitis in this population.
+Prepubertal individuals tend to have a different etiology for vaginitis than older individuals, due to the lack of estrogenization of the vagina, and the consequential alkalinity and vaginal atrophy.4 Puberty normally occurs between the ages of eight to 13 years for females.
+In females, delayed puberty is the lack of breast development by 13 years, a delay of over four years between thelarche and completion of puberty, or a lack of menarche by 16 years.22 Common causes of vulvovaginal symptoms may include respiratory organisms such as group A streptococci and Hemophilus influenzae, as well as enteric and sexually transmitted pathogens.
+Pinworms or foreign bodies may also lead to vaginitis in this population.6